jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

     </details>

 #### Hypothesis 2.
 Had we had fewer newly registered users over time? - Yes, but Further Investigation Required

-> With the given data, which does not contain orders made before 2019, it's not possible to determine new customers, whether registered or not, who made their first purchase
-> during the period 2019-2022.
-Given this limitation, this analysis focused on **newly registered users who created accounts between 2019 and 2022, regardless of whether they made
-> a purchase or not.**
+> Due to data limitations, this analysis focused on **newly registered users who created accounts between 2019 and 2022, regardless of whether they made a purchase or not.**

 <img width="60%" height="60%" align="middle" src="https://github.com/user-attachments/assets/ef9044ad-4645-4718-b076-54c61c7d00a5" />